 MAG

-Welcome to metauni Algebraic Geometry.
+Welcome to metauni Algebraic Geometry (MAG).
 This is a series of online algebraic geometry classes taught at metauni, using Roblox for the 3D virtual environment and voice chat and Discord for community.
+The first course MAG1 ran from 16/6/2022-11/8/2022.

 - When: starting June 16 2022, weekly 1.5 hour lectures on Thursdays 7:00-8:30am AEST, weekly 1 hour exercise sessions (see below for times).
 The class will run for 8 weeks.